-We and Morgan Stanley have entered into the agreement with respect to the use by Morgan Stanley & Co.
-Incorporated of this prospectus.
-Under such agreement, we have agreed to bear all registration expenses incurred under such agreement, and we have agreed to indemnify Morgan Stanley and its affiliates against certain liabilities, including liabilities under the Securities Act.
+We and Morgan Stanley will enter into a shareholder agreement with respect to this prospectus.
+See "Arrangements Between Morgan Stanley and Us- Shareholder Agreement."
+Under such agreement, we will agree to bear all registration expenses incurred under such agreement, and we will agree to indemnify Morgan Stanley and its affiliates against certain liabilities, including liabilities under the Securities Act.